therishabh/salesforce-apex/README.md

 ## Function

 ### Important points related to functions

-1.Functions where they will have return value = non void functions 2.Functions where they will NOT have return value = void functions 3.Functions where they will expect some parameters/data from us = functions with parameters
+- Functions where they will have return value = non void functions
+- Functions where they will NOT have return value = void functions
+- Functions where they will expect some parameters/data from us = functions with parameters
-4. Functions where they will NOT expect any parameters from us = functions WITHOUT parameters
+- Functions where they will NOT expect any parameters from us = functions WITHOUT parameters

 Q. Why we need class in salesforce programming ?